jaz998/Self-driving-Car-Advanced-Lane-Finding-Project/writeup_template.md

 ### Pipeline (single images)

 #### 1. Color transforms , gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 86 through 112, lines 141 to 193).
 I pick b channel of LAB color space to capture yellow lines (see lines 86 through 98) and the l channel in HLS color space to capture white lines (see line 101 through 112)